varigence/docs/bimlstudio/adventureworks-lt-walkthrough/creating-a-dimension-table.md

 10. Next, you will add a hierarchy.
 Right click in the empty Hierarchies area, and select Add Hierarchy.
     ![Context Menu - Add Hierarchy](https://varigencecom.blob.core.windows.net/images-mistdocumentation/007_Step10.gif)
 11. Rename the hierarchy to Categories.
-You can add levels to the hierarchy by right-clicking it and choosing Add Attributes from the context menu, or by dragging and dropping the attributes from the Attributes tree view.
+You can add levels to the hierarchy by right-clicking it and choosing Add Attributes from the context menu, or by dragging and dropping the attributes from the Attributes treeview.
 Add the following attributes (in order): Category Name, Subcategory Name, and Product Name.
 The Hierarchies area should look like this when you are finished:
 Drag and drop the attribute on the Hierarchy node (Categories) to add the attribute as a new level at the end.
 Dropping an attribute on an existing level will replace the level's associated attribute.
 You can also drag and drop levels within a hierarchy.

 12. Save the project to commit your changes.